nirajvnec/dev-finder/README.md

 Hi Raj,
-I will be away for some time.
-In case any issues arise related to the DB scripts, please reach out to Ram Gopal.
+I have a prior appointment with my doctor, so I’ll be away for some time.
+In case any issues come up related to the DB scripts, please reach out to Ram Gopal.